 Thom Roberts has a fascination and deep personal connection with trains.
 He sees them as having their own personalities and characters; they are his friends.

-In 2014 Thom began a collaborative project with artist, Harriet Body called ‘Thom and Angelmouse’.
-In 2015 Thom and Angemouse were exhibiting artists in the Underbelly Arts Festival on Cockatoo Island.
-In 2016 they contributed to an exhibition of contemporary art for children at Hazelhurst Regional Gallery, and in 2017 are creating new work for Big Anxiety, a city-wide festival examining art and mental health.
+In 2013 Thom was awarded an Amplify emerging artists grant.
+2014 saw the beginning of a collaborative project with artist, Harriet Body called ‘Thom and Angelmouse’.
+In 2015 Thom and Angelmouse were exhibiting artists in the Underbelly Arts Festival on Cockatoo Island.
+In 2016 they contributed to an exhibition of contemporary art for children at Hazelhurst Regional Gallery, and in 2017 created a new work for Big Anxiety, a city-wide festival examining art and mental health.

 In 2016/17 Thom was a collaborating artist on the birdfoxmonster project with Erth Visual and Physical Inc, supported by Carriageworks, and in 2017 he exhibited at Cementa Festival in Kandos.